 Water Tank Capacity

 The size of the water tank will determine how often you will need to empty it.
-With some dehumidifiers extracting multiple liters a day you may find yourself emptying the tank more often than you want.
+With some dehumidifiers extracting multiple litres a day you may find yourself emptying the tank more often than you want.

-Continuous drainage solves the issue of emptying the water tank by using a drainage tube to empty the moisture directly to a drain.
+Continuous drainage solves the issue of emptying the water tank by using a drainage tube to empty the moisture directly into a drain.
 This is very useful if you plan on running it constantly and don’t want to constantly empty the tank.

 If you plan on taking the dehumidifier from room to room, then you may want to opt for one that is lightweight and compact.
 Some of the larger units also sit on wheels to make it a little easier to move around.

 Some units are quite noisy and will distract you or impact your sleep.
 The best dehumidifiers include a sleep mode, which is dramatically quieter.
 Some of the smaller units are quiet by default due to a lack of overall power.

 What are Some of the Common Claims of Owning a Dehumidifier?

 Here will look at the claimed benefits of owning a dehumidifier according to the literature.

 Do Dehumidifiers Help Chronic Asthma?

 The jury is still out on how effective dehumidifiers are at alleviating asthma, with one such study published in 2013 concluding the following: